Welcome from the Chair

 - well prepared as professionals (academicians, researchers, consultants, supervisors, or clinicians) in the discipline of psychology in the twenty-first century, particularly in the health-related fields and within the context of a holistic approach to human health and welfare.

 Loma Linda University is your opportunity for doctoral training in psychology within an academically and culturally stimulating environment.
-The Department of Psychology currently provides all courses on-campus and does not provide online courses.
-For more information, please contact the Department of Psychology: Shari Lane, Admissions and Records Coordinator at firstname.lastname@example.org or 909-558-8577.
-Please provide your name, mailing address, telephone number and e-mail address so the department may contact you.
+The Department of Psychology currently provides all courses on campus and does not provide online courses.
+For more information, please contact us at firstname.lastname@example.org.
+Please provide your name and telephone number.

-The deadline for completing your application for each Fall Quarter is December 31.
-For application extension information, please contact Shari Lane at email@example.com or 909-558-8577.
+The deadline for completing your application for each Fall Quarter is December 1.
+For application extension information, please contact Karen Saul at email@example.com.
 New students matriculating through the acceptance process begin classes at the end of September only.
 The Department of Psychology does not offer rolling admissions.